xrpronin17/xrpl-dev-portal/content/concepts/tokens/nfts/nft-apis.md

 ## Clio

-Clio servers enhance overall network performance by handling requests for information based on cached information, freeing up validators on the XRP Ledger to focus on processing transactions.
-In addition to all of the common XRP Ledger request types, the Clio server handles additional request types that provide more detailed responses.

-### Clio-specific NFT requests
+[Clio servers](the-clio-server.html) also provide the following APIs related to NFTs:

 - [nft_info](nft_info.html) - Get current status information about the specified NFT.
 - [nft_history](nft_history.html) - Get past transaction metadata for the specified NFT.
-- [nfts_by_issuer](nfts_by_issuer.html) - Get a list of all NFTs created by the specified issuer.

 You can access a public Clio server by sending a request to its URL and Clio port (typically 51233).
 Public Clio API servers come with no SLAs nor any responsibility to be fixed on priority.
 If your business use case requires continual monitoring and information requests, consider setting up your own Clio server instance.
 See [install-clio-on-ubuntu](install-clio-on-ubuntu.html).

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}
 {% include '_snippets/tx-type-links.md' %}
 {% include '_snippets/rippled_versions.md' %}